International English: English as a global language

 Braj Kachru divides the use of English into three concentric circles.

 The inner circle is the traditional base of English and includes countries such as the United Kingdom and Ireland and the anglophone populations of the former British colonies of the United States, Australia, New Zealand, South Africa, Canada, and various islands of the Caribbean, Indian Ocean, and Pacific Ocean.

 In the outer circle are those countries where English has official or historical importance ("special significance").
 This includes most of the countries of the Commonwealth of Nations (the former British Empire), including populous countries such as India, Pakistan, and Nigeria; and others, such as the Philippines, under the sphere of influence of English-speaking countries.
 English in this circle is used for official purposes such as in business, news broadcasts, schools, and air traffic.
 Some countries in this circle have made English their national language.
 Here English may serve as a useful lingua franca between ethnic and language groups.
 Higher education, the legislature and judiciary, national commerce, and so on, may all be carried out predominantly in English.

 The expanding circle refers to those countries where English has no official role, but is nonetheless important for certain functions, e.g., international business and tourism.
 By the twenty-first century, non-native English speakers have come to outnumber native speakers by a factor of three, according to the British Council.
-Darius Degher, a professor at Malmö University in Sweden, uses the term decentered English to describe this shift, along with attendant changes in what is considered important to English users and learners.
+Darius Degher, a former instructor at Malmö University in Sweden, coined the term decentered English to describe this shift, along with attendant changes in what is considered important to English users and learners.
 The Scandinavian language area as well as the Netherlands have a near complete bilingualism between their native languages and English as a foreign second language.
 Elsewhere in Europe, although not universally, English knowledge is still rather common among non-native speakers.
 In many cases this leads to accents derived from the native languages altering pronunciations of the spoken English in these countries.

 Research on English as a lingua franca in the sense of "English in the Expanding Circle" is comparatively recent.
 Linguists who have been active in this field are Jennifer Jenkins, Barbara Seidlhofer, Christiane Meierkord and Joachim Grzega.

 English as a lingua franca in foreign language teaching

 English as an additional language (EAL) is usually based on the standards of either American English or British English as well as incorporating foreign terms.
-English as an international language (EIL) is EAL with emphasis on learning different major dialect forms; in particular, it aims to equip students with the linguistic tools to communicate internationally.
+English as an international language (EIL) is EAL with emphasis on learning English's different major dialect forms; in particular, it aims to equip students with the linguistic tools to communicate internationally.
 Roger Nunn considers different types of competence in relation to the teaching of English as an International Language, arguing that linguistic competence has yet to be adequately addressed in recent considerations of EIL.

 Several models of "simplified English" have been suggested for teaching English as a foreign language: